Blow-up lemmas for sparse graphs: Proof of the degenerate graph RGA lemma

 Indeed, we have just established that~\eqref{eq:nosmall} holds for $\ell=0$.
 Given $\ell\ge 1$, suppose that~\eqref{eq:nosmall} holds for $\ell-1$, and consider the vertex $z$ embedded at time $\tau(z)=\tau(y)-\eps p^{D} \cdot\tfrac12 n/r_1+\ell$.

-If $z$ is not a neighbour of $y$, then its embedding decreases either of the sets on the left hand side of~\eqref{eq:nosmall} by at most one, so the inequality continues to hold.
-If $z$ is a neighbour of $y$, then by~\eqref{eq:BPE_Py} in the definition of $P(z)$ we have
+If $z$ is not a neighbour of $y$, then its embedding decreases the sizes of the sets on the left hand side of~\eqref{eq:nosmall} by at most one, so the inequality continues to hold.
+If $z$ is a neighbour of $y$, then by~\eqref{eq:BPE_Py} in the definition of $P(z)$ and since, by the assumption of Fact~\ref{fact:nofill} no vertex has been embedded to a poor vertex, we have

 where the second inequality is by choice of $\eps'$ and~\eqref{eq:nosmall}.
 A similar inequality holds for $\big|\Amain_{\tau(z)}(y)\cap N_G(v)\big|$.
 Thus again~\eqref{eq:nosmall} continues to hold.
 We conclude that~\eqref{eq:nosmall} holds for all $0\le \ell<\tfrac12\eps p^{D} n/r_1$.